100xdevs-cohort-3/assignments/week-6/Auth-App/README.md

 # **Authentication App with Signup Signin and Logout Features**

-Create a complete authentication application using Express for the backend and JavaScript for the frontend.
+Create a authentication application using Express for the backend and JavaScript for the frontend.
 The application will support user signup, signin, and logout features.

 ## **Setup Guide**